openaps/docs/docs/Using-openaps-Tools/using.md

 ### Initialize a new openaps environment

-To get started, go to your home directory:
+To get started, SSH into your Raspberry Pi.
+Go to your home directory:

 `$ cd`

-Create a new instance of openaps in a new directory.
+Create a new instance of openaps in a new directory:

 `$ openaps init <my_openaps>`